sheisacreative/design-for-developers-wiki/README.md

 # 🤔 Who is Maiane?

-- A Design with over 10 years experience.
+- A Designer with over 10 years experience.
-- Freelance UI/UX Design (yep, your company can [hire my services](https://sheisacreative.com/))
+- Freelance UI/UX Designer (yep, your company can [hire my services](https://sheisacreative.com/))
-- Someone who just like to study code as a Hobby.
+- Someone who just likes to study code as a hobby.

 <br>

-# 🗨️ Other comments
+# ➕ More info

 - There are huge chances you will find a few English errors in this project.
 As this is not my primary language, I will be really glad if you open an issue with the "enhancement" label reporting the error.
 - If your company is looking for high quality design with outstanding level of excelence, I am a Freelance UI/UX Designer, feel free to [drop me a message](https://sheisacreative.com/contact).